PixelPorridge/TurboKeyboardAHK/README.md

 ```

 **Remap CapsLock to Escape**\
 By default, this is disabled.
-However, I've included a line of code (`CapsLock::Escape`{:.autohotkey}) that you can uncomment if you'd like this feature.
+However, I've included a line of code (`CapsLock::Escape`) that you can uncomment if you'd like this feature.

 ## Shortcut References
 ![Alt Shortcuts](https://i.imgur.com/qPIbHO5.png)